liangzheng816/OfficeDocs-SharePoint/SharePoint/SharePointOnline/sharepoint-azureb2b-integration.md

 - Invitations to a SharePoint site use Microsoft Entra B2B and no longer require users to have or create a Microsoft account.
 - If you've configured Google federation in Microsoft Entra ID, federated users can now access SharePoint and OneDrive resources that you've shared with them.
 - SharePoint and OneDrive sharing is subject to the Microsoft Entra organizational relationships settings, such as **Members can invite** and **Guests can invite**.
 As with Microsoft 365 Groups and Teams, if a Microsoft Entra organizational relationship setting is more restrictive than a SharePoint or OneDrive setting, the Microsoft Entra setting prevails.

 > [!NOTE]
+> After enabling Microsoft Entra B2B integration, external users attempting to access previously shared links (One Time Passcode) will encounter access issues.
+They will receive error 'This organization has updated its guest access settings'.
+To restore access, your users need to reshare files/folders/sites to external users.

+> [!NOTE]
 > Microsoft Entra B2B doesn’t support Microsoft accounts in Microsoft 365 operated by 21Vianet.